m4xw311/musing/README.md

 A simple tool to publish markdown-based static blogs and sync them to platforms like Substack and Medium.

+⚠️ This project is currently in development and not ready for use.

 ## Features

 1. Publish blog posts written in markdown to a static website